openimis/openimis_docs/web_app_vb_user_manual.rst

 Locations Page
 """"""""""""""

 The Locations page is the central point for all locations administration.
 By having access to this page, it is possible to add, edit, delete and move regions, districts, municipalities and villages.
-The page is divided into three panels (:ref:`image83`). *Note.
+The page is divided into three panels (:ref:`Image 83<image83>`). *Note.
 Only regions and districts with associated municipalities and villages, belonging to the logged in user will be available to edit or delete.
 On adding a new region or district, the user will automatically become associated with this region or district.*

   A. Locations Panel